taenykim/interactive-pixelator/README.md

 ## ✏️ And..

-Still incomplete.
-If you came in by chance, please give me a lot of advice and support.
+**This project is incomplete, yet.
+If you came in by chance, please give me a lot of advice and support.**